meshalalsultan/TikTok-and-YouTube-Video-to-Text-Converter/README.md

-# TikTok and YouTube Video to Text Converter

 TikTok and YouTube Video to Text Converter
 This is a Flask app that converts TikTok and YouTube videos to text using Python libraries like youtube_dl and tiktokapi.